mostafaadawy/first_django/readmi.md

 - this is the third method that we can use the set and get for view as class
 - first of all we will create new app called course so we will do the same previous steps
 - Create a new App named courses `python manage.py startapp courses`
+- Add course to your django project `in settings.py add courses to installed apps`